 It is said that your personal brand is what differentiates you from others.
 When you are competing with hundreds of others for a job at one of the most sought-after companies in the world, you need a branding initiative to ensure you can set yourself apart from the competition.

 As the saying goes, it is often who you know and not exactly what you know.

 Some of the world’s most successful people have gotten to where they are by having a Rolodex of names in their back pocket.
 John Smith, who has a laundry list of credentials, cannot become an executive after keeping to himself and hiding away in his bachelor apartment.
 He needs to venture outside, mingle with the best of the best and form relevant connections.

 Many industrial newcomers may detest the disingenuous of building professional connections because both sides may be trying to get something out of the relationship; you are trying to get a promotion, while the other person is seeking somebody to complete a project.
 But socialising is still the go-to source for career advancement and eventually becoming one of the top people in the company.

 Who doesn’t want to become the next Elon Musk or Jeff Bezos?
 Of course, not every CEO in the world is a Tim Cook or Mark Zuckerberg, pulling in nine-figure earnings every year.
 The average CEO is like anybody else who works from 9 am to 5 pm, Monday to Friday.

 The only difference for many CEOs across the world is the job title with a little bit more responsibility.
-That said, being an executive is a rewarding position that goes beyond financial compensation.
+That said, becoming a CEO, is a rewarding status and position that goes beyond financial compensation.
 Growing a business, managing an entire workforce and being a leader – these are just some of the day-to-day responsibilities of a CEO.
 Sure, you may get a few extra grey hairs and plenty of sleepless nights, but it’s one of the most important jobs in the economy.

 What makes you want to be an executive?
 Share your thoughts with us in the comments section below!